Deliver Us from Evil (2020 film): Plot

 In Lang Yao, In-nam sees Yoo-min being taken away from a football factory for surgery.
 In-nam gives chase, but Ray intercepts to kill him.
-The police arrived, and shoot both of them.
+The police arrived, and shot both of them.
 In-nam escapes from the gunfire, kills the surgeons involved before surgery and takes Yoo-min away.
 Chaopo's operations in Lang Yao are subsequently busted.
 At night, Ray storms into Lan's home and asks for help to get In-nam.
 Ray then visits and kills Young-bae.

 The next day, In-nam and Yoo-min check in to a hotel, and then he heads out to secure an escape route for the two.
 Returning to the hotel, he gets ambushed by Chaopo's men.
-As he kills his way back to the room, Ray and several Chaopo's men are already inside and Yoo-min is kept in a luggage.
+As he makes his way back to the room, Ray and several of Chaopo's men are already inside and Yoo-min is kept in a luggage.
 Ray kills a few of Chaopo's men, having changed his mind, and tells the remaining men to bring In-nam somewhere else and wait for him, as he plans to settle Yoo-min first.
 In the car park, Yui sees In-nam being taken into a van, then rams the van with her pickup, and frees him.
 In-nam gives chase and barges into Ray's car and fights.
 He detonates a grenade, causing serious injuries to both of them.
 In-nam frees Yoo-min, when Yui arrives and he tells her to take Yoo-min and run away.
 He gets brutally stabbed by Ray, but then detonates another grenade inside, killing both.

 In-nam left a bag of cash and documents in a locker, which Yui unlocks.
-He hoped that she will take Yoo-min to Panama in his place in case he gets killed.
-Yui and Yoo-min then left for Panama and settle down there.
+He hoped that she would take Yoo-min to Panama in his place in case he got killed.
+Yui and Yoo-min then left for Panama and settled down there.
 A photo frame in the Panama house shows a photo of In-nam and a photo of Young-joo and Yoo-min side by side.